laminas/laminas-feed/docs/book/writer.md

 rendering as Atom 1.0.
 This will differ for RSS 2.0, since a title may be omitted so long as a description is present.
 This gives rise to exceptions that differ between the two standards depending on the renderer in use.
-By design, `Zend\Feed\Writer` will not render an invalid feed for either standard unless the end-user deliberately elects to ignore all exceptions.
+By design, `Laminas\Feed\Writer` will not render an invalid feed for either standard unless the end-user deliberately elects to ignore all exceptions.
 This built in safeguard was added to ensure users without in-depth knowledge of the relevant specifications have a bit less to worry about.